prashant-DS/ExpenseFlow/README.md

 ### **Q: Is my financial data secure?**

 A: Yes!
-All processing happens locally in your browser.
-No data is sent to external servers.
+When using CSV files, all processing happens locally in your browser.
+With Google Sheets, your data stays in your own Google account with secure OAuth authentication.

-### **Q: Can I use this without a CSV file?**
+### **Q: Can I use this without connecting to Google Sheets?**

 A: Absolutely!
-You can start adding expenses immediately using the natural language input or manual forms.
+You can use CSV files or start adding expenses immediately using the natural language input or manual forms.

 ### **Q: How accurate is the text parsing?**